 New starter procedure – group actions

-- On second week, Parent Liaison meets parent again and checks A5 joining form and payment.
-Talks to parent and gathers all information required for gDAT details.
-Online FORM already made.
+On second week, Parent Liaison meets parent again and checks Application Form and payment.
+Talks to parent and gathers all information required for SJWDat details.
 Allocates them to a parent patrol (<not clear how to do this>.

 New starter - briefing points - in no particular order